 It’s always a good time to reassess one’s portfolio once a quarter, especially towards the end of the year.
 One should take a view on the markets and rebalance accordingly.
 This goes for both bull markets and bear markets.
 If you’ve been following my site for a while, you know that I have a very optimistic outlook on many things.

-Below are some positives and negatives I can think about that will help in the thinking process.
+Below are some positives and negatives I can think about that will help in the thinking process on how long the bull markets may last.

 The negatives: EuroZone debt crisis, China crisis, oil going to zero, US state budget woes, political gridlock.

 Positive anecdotes: Raised rent by 10% in one of my rentals this fall.
 Vacation rental pre-bookings to Lake Tahoe have been the strongest I’ve seen in years.
 Buses are so jam packed they skip stops, necessitating I walk three stops away to get on.
 I have to call at least a week in advance to get reservations at a restaurant that averages $75 a person.